SystemJargon/unifi-usg/firewall/README.md

 # FIREWALL

-Disclaimer: Any sample rules provided, are by no means a complete list.
+Any sample rules provided, are by no means a complete list.
 Any such rules are more a reference, on how to ACCEPT / DROP something specific per rule if you use Unifi for routing and firewall.

-Opinion: PfSense / Netgate offer better routing and firewall features.

-More info about firewall rules for Unifi [here](https://help.ui.com/hc/en-us/articles/115003173168-UniFi-UDM-USG-Introduction-to-Firewall-Rules)

-Good video on Unifi USG and UDM Firewalls (2020) [here](https://www.youtube.com/watch?v=vEQkCow7wdU)
+# MOST COMMON THING TO NOTE:

+Firewall rules get process by ordered number and subsequently from 2000 onwards (if before predefined rules is set).
+This is generally true in most firewalls by most vendors too.

-** If you have a console server / console port on your device, I'd recommend you make changes to the firewall via that interface, not direct via eth0, eth1 etc.
+If you have a console server / console port on your device, I'd recommend you make changes to the firewall via that interface, not direct via eth0, eth1 etc.

+If using unifi and cloudkey/s (integrated or not), the device will re-provision any changes.
+It isn't instant, some delay to process is normal.

+Any config json custom rules, some firmware updates may wipe standard and/or custom rules.
+MAKE BACKUPS!!!

+Did I say, MAKE BACK UPS BEFORE UPGRADING / UPDATING ANY DEVICE !!!

 ----

-## MOST FAQ: ##
+# MOST FAQ:

 Make things work on a VLAN to cast phone > screen / mDNS / chromcast / Airplay etc.